viplavdhande91/CSharpLearningRepo/README.md

 #### Cons
 - Singleton design pattern introduces a global state in the application. **This makes unit testing difficult.** The global state does not align well with unit testing because it increases coupling, and control over more than one unit is needed while writing the unit tests.
 - Due to the **resource being locked in a parallel processing environment, multi-threading** in some cases can not be used to its **full potential** with singelton design pattern.
 - Singleton design pattern solves less than it causes.
 This means this pattern has **minimal practical use cases** and, if used otherwise, can generate more problems.
-Some of these are also direct violations of other design patterns. (e.g., Single Responsibility Principle)
+Some of these are also direct violations of other design patterns. **(e.g., Single Responsibility Principle)**

+##### Use Cases
+- Logger
+- Managing a database connection pool
+- Caching frequently accesed data